-Turbo Tax Online Price Increases Over The Years – A Comparison
+Turbo Tax Online Price Increases in the decade through 2012 – A Comparison

-Filing taxes using the Premium product of Intuit’s Turbo Tax Online this year would require paying $37.45 for the federal and $27.70 for the state filings.
-Also vexing is that this price reflects the click through discounts from Fidelity.
-Anyone using Turbo Tax to file taxes for a while can attest to the fact that the price has increased over the years quite a bit.
-Below is a summary of Turbo Tax’s price increase over the last eight years for the comparable product.
+Filing taxes using the Premium product of Intuit’s Turbo Tax Online in the 2012 tax year required paying $37.45 for the federal and $27.70 for the state filings.
+This pricing was after the click through discounts from Fidelity.
+Turbo Tax increased prices at a very fast pace during the period between 2003 and 2010.
+Below is a summary of Turbo Tax’s price increases for the decade through 2012.

 YearFederalStateTotalYOY % Price Increase